briandeheus/firejose/README.md

 ##Improving Firejose
 Firejose was written in a few hours, this results in less than perfect code and no doubt a plethora of bugs.
 If you found any bugs or made any improvements I'd love for you to send a pull request

+##Logo
+The logo was made by Bionda van den Ouden, if you need a logo done she's your girl! http://biondaaa.nl